-We are inspired by the traction Westminster council have recently shown on greater cycling protections!
-The latest example is the brand, new Bayswater Road consultation, with kerbed protection for a vital East-West corridor.
-We last reported on the dangers here in May and were surprised that our winter return revealed that the road was equally busy with coaches, buses, construction vehicles…and cyclists!
+We first reported on the dangers here in May and were surprised that our winter return revealed that the road was equally busy with coaches, buses, construction vehicles…and cyclists!
 Making the proposal to have a separated cycleway a very welcome relief.
-If it goes ahead, the scheme will see the popular eastward cycle lane gets a pavement-segregated track, while westward gets stepped separation from vehicles, making a major artery of travel much safer for cyclists.
-This is a significant upgrade from painted lanes, BUT…
+If it goes ahead (thee, the scheme will see the popular eastward cycle lane gets a pavement-segregated track, while westward gets stepped separation from vehicles, making a major artery of travel much safer for cyclists.
+This is a significant upgrade from painted lanes and would make a big difference for year -round cycling commuters, like these folk…

 Francesca was on her workday commute from Shepherd’s Bush to Bloomsbury.
 She welcomes the protected cycleway.